 Are you an employer or employee with questions about geographic limitations in your non-compete agreement in Texas?
-Wood Edwards LLP is here to help you understand your what your limitations might be.
+Wood Edwards LLP is here to help you understand what your limitations might be.

 One of those questions frequently concerns specific restrictions on geography, or where the employee is permitted to work.